Qualifications and Screening

 1. Professional Presentations and Research to Advance Refractive and Cataract Surgery for Other Eye Doctors

-1. Certified to Train Other Refractive Surgeons in the Use of Lasers and/or Other Devices for LASIK or Other Vision Correction Surgery
+1. Certified to Train Other Refractive Surgeons in the Use of Lasers, Devices, IOLs or Other Technology for Vision Correction Surgery

 1. Academic Appointments (at Universities, Major Clinics, and Teaching Hospitals)